Online shopping for new parents

 Where do you even start to look for specialty formula to accommodate an unexpected food sensitivity?
 Is there anyone who does nursing wear that isn’t hideous?
 And how do you get the child into the outside world without a special car seat?

 There are many services and suppliers ready to help, many of them with a great deal of experience assisting new parents.
 And because we live in the digital era of online shopping, these essentials are just a click of a mouse away, you don’t even have to change out of your pyjamas or wipe the spill from your shoulder to do it.

 Buying for baby

-Most large retailers have an online shopping presence these days, many offering free delivery for orders over a certain amount (for instance Target delivers free for purchases over $59), handy for bulk orders of baby gear.
+Most large retailers have an online shopping presence these days, many offering free delivery for orders over a certain amount, handy for bulk orders of baby gear.
 Look for hassle-free returns in case anything is unsuitable (generally as long the product is unused and returned within a specified time frame, no problem).
 A reply paid address for returns is ideal although larger purchases, like a car seat, might incur extra charges due to the size.

 Purchases for parents

 Finding clothes to fit your post-pregnancy lifestyle, can be hard, but social media and online forums like Baby Centre Community Groups, can be a helpful resource.
 Word of mouth through these channels can help to track down online businesses which fill the niche for flattering, comfortable clothes that suit this time of life (that is, can take a hammering from anything your little bundle of joy can throw at it, or up on it).
 Online boutique Milk and Love is an online boutique that specialises in stylish clothes from Australian and international brands that are comfortable, flattering, easy-care and that can accommodate breast feeding.